softdevteam/krun/README.md

   * Krun will not run the system prerequisite checks.
 Checks relating to CPU governers,  CPU scalers, CPU temperatures, tickless kernel, etc.
   * Krun will not attempt to switch user to run benchmarks.
-  * Krun will not force the benchmark on to an isolated core.

 This makes it easier to develop krun on (e.g.) a personal laptop which has not been prepared for reliable benchmarking.